Academic Catalogs

 3. Must be a single parent and head of household (determined by DSS) with a dependent child or children under age 18

-About the NextUp Program
+About the NextUp & Guardian Scholars Programs

 The Benefits

-• NextUp grants
+• NextUp Grants

-NextUp Student Eligibility
+NextUp & Guardian Scholars Student Eligibility

 1. Be a California resident or meet AB540/California Dream Act requirements.

 2. A current or former foster youth in California whose dependency was established or continued by the court on or after their 13th birthday.
+(Verification of Dependency Required) * Guardian Scholars: Were in the foster care or justice system for at least one day in your life.
+(Verification of Dependency Required).

 How Can I apply?